CoMfUcIoS/console-inline.nvim/README.md

 - `suppress_css_color_conflicts` — disable known `css-color` style autocommands that crash when virtual text is replayed.
 - `history_size` — maximum number of console entries retained for the Telescope history picker (`0` or lower keeps everything).
 - `pattern_overrides` — array of `{ pattern, icon?, highlight?, plain? }` rules that customise the rendered icon or highlight when the payload matches (`nil` keeps built-in defaults, `false` disables them).
+- `filters` — configure allow/deny lists and severity overrides for specific paths or payload patterns.
 - `popup_formatter` — optional function(entry) -> lines used for popup formatting; defaults to prettifying JSON via `vim.inspect`.

 ### Pattern overrides